tsolomko/SWCompression/README.md

 ### Sophisticated example

 There is a small command-line program, "swcomp", which is included in this repository in "Sources/swcomp".
-To build it you need to uncomment several lines in "Package.swift" and run `swift build -c release`.
+It can be built using Swift Package Manager.

 ## Contributing